 In some cases even 50 years.

 They just assume that these little pets live only several years, cause most of them die in the first 2 years.
 In fact, the biggest reason for this is improper care as I mentioned before.

-So if you want to keep turtles as pets, just make sure you provide them with enough space and clean environment.
-Your turtle will be healthier, happier and you’ll get lifetime companion.
+So if you want to keep turtles as pets, just make sure you provide them with enough space and a clean environment.
+Your turtle will be healthier, happier and you’ll get a lifetime companion.

 In this article, I’ll explain what are the most important things you need to do to increase your red-eared slider turtle life expectancy.

 How long do red-eared slider turtles live in captivity?

 You can’t ignore the fact that pet turtles can live for a very long time.
 Buying a red-eared slider is a big commitment and you should be aware when you’re getting one.